FoxGeoff/my-fitness/README.md

 ## Task: Change login form from template to reactive

-## Module 5: DAta and Angular Material
+## Module 5: Data and Angular Material

 ## Task: Add Angularfire and Firebase